petry078/spellblog/docs/posts/javascript-references.md

 Programs read data (input), process it, and return something.
 With **conditionals** you can have limitations to work with.

-The syntax in JavaScript, and most languages, are `if...else` and ` switch...case`.
+The syntax in JavaScript, and most languages, are `if...else`, ` switch...case` and with `ternary operators`.

 The condition (parameters) must be written with [comparison operators](#comparison-operators).
 Each comparison will return `true` or `false`.